InexperiencedMe/SimpleDreamerMakeover/README.md

 - TwoHot loss isn't implemented yet with rewardModel and critic.
 I made an attempt and wrote neat code for it, but it didn't work and I'm out of ideas on how to proceed, so that's yet to be finished.
 For now, rewardModel and critic use normal distribution.
 - Discrete actions.
 That will be easy, just a few lines of code when I'll start solving more environments.
 - Add vector observations encoder and decoder.
-- Reconstruction loss is huge (11k), messing up graphs' scale.
+- Reconstruction loss is huge (11k), messing up graphs' axis scale.
 But graphs are only for debugging, so it's not a priority.
 - Soft Critic cannot be neatly implemented with the current setup, without unnecessarily many net passes.
 I'm ignoring it for now, but maybe it will be needed one day.
 - Continue prediction is untested, so there is no guarantee that it works.